ECHibiki/Kissu-Feedback-and-Forms/README.md

      - rather JS adds to the form

 ## Future Considerations
- - Fuzz testing needs to be added
- - https://gin-gonic.com/docs/testing/ shows how to do unit tests with Gin
-   - Notable is "net/http/httptest"
- - Is twig the right choice?  https://medium.com/@kataras/whats-the-fastest-template-engine-in-go-fdf0cb95899b
-   - Consider https://github.com/eknkc/amber instead of Twig
- - Further condense files( runGin args for example ) into structs
  - More reading
     - on design patterns
     - password hashing(rate limitting on bcrypt)
     - db.Exec inputs
     - Deep read on Gin
  - Testing variables should be in a single file and reused
- - Are configuration varaibles set to be passed by reference?
- - Check for panic overuse
  - Turn some of these files into an extended Gin library for future projects
- - Give initializers and removers test cases
  - Read on Golang time library
  - More thoughts on DB construction in the future
  - Read on Golang/Gin's file handling